karthik/ddd/06-publishing-and-repositories.md

 2. **Domain Specific Venue**
 3. **Long Term Archive**

-In this section of the paper, we talk about what each of these options are, and some recommendations on how to publish data in these areas.
+We discuss each of these options and provide recommendations on how to publish data in these areas.

 In **Least Moving Parts**, the data might be published with an R package, or as part of a GitHub release, or a in serverless databaseses.
-This approach means that you want to **get the data somewhere rather than nowhere**.
-A great benefit with this is that it is quite minimal, and easy to maintain for the author.
-Some of the downsides are that it does not scale to larger data.
-We recommend that the data in this instance is ... .
-Avoid self hosting the data, as this requires maintaining things like website domains, which might be suscetible to bit rot.
+This approach **gets the data somewhere rather than nowhere**.
+It's minimal features means it is simple to maintain.
+A downsides is that it does not scale to larger data.
+Self hosting hosting the data is an option that we discourage, as it may succumb to bit rot.

 In **Domain Specific Venue**, data can be published in journal data papers, or venues specific to the type of data.
-For example, in astrnonomy ... .
-We recommend that the data is ...
+For example, in astronomy the data is hosted at the SDSS.
+This is appropriate for the domain.

 A **Long Term Archive** is the best option to share the data.
 Long term archives provide information such as DOI (Digital Object Identifier) that make it easier to cite.
-Providers for this include companies like zenodo, figshare, and dryad.

 If the dataset you are shipping has a research application, the most relevant home for it would be Zenodo, a research data repository.
 Launched in 2013 in a joint collaboration between openAIRE and CERN, Zenodo provides a free, archival location for any researcher to depositor their datasets.
 The only limits to file sizes are 50gb for individual files, which is generous enough to accommodate a large number of use cases.
 Zenodo is able to accommodate larger file sizes upon request.
 Another alternative for Zenodo is figshare.
 Unlike Zenodo, figshare is a commmercially run data platform that provides a free tier for users.
 Another option is the that some universities provide institutional repositories.
-The tradeoff with long term archives are that they can be slow to set up.
+Figshare offers to integrate with university repositories, so that universities can have their data on site, but available through figshare.
+The tradeoff with long term archives are that they can be slow to set up, but they can last the life of the university; typically very long.

 **Principles for all three**